 Your first update will arrive this Friday.

-Announcements, events, and updates from kCura and our partners
+News has moved.
+For the most recent announcements, events, and updates from kCura and our partners, click here.

 Press Release – Chicago, IL – October 20, 2011 – kCura today announced they ranked 42nd on Deloitte’s Technology Fast 500 ranking of the 500 fastest-growing technology, media, telecommunications, life sciences, and clean technology companies in North America. kCura is also the 14th-highest ranked software company on the list and the highest-ranked Chicago-based company.
 The company grew 3,235 percent from 2006 to 2010.